Eco Friendly Facts – Plastic/Paper Bag Problems & Dangers. Visit us at Custom Green Promos.

 Eco Friendly Facts

-Americans consume more than 10 billion paper bags per year, and approximately 14 million trees are cut down every year for paper bag production.
-Paper bag production also requires hundreds of thousands of gallons of water as well as toxic chemicals like sulphurous acid, which can lead to acid rain and water pollution.
+Americans consume more than 10 billion paper bags per year.
+Approximately 14 million trees are cut down every year for paper bag production.
+Paper bag production also requires hundreds of thousands of gallons of water.
+It also causes toxic chemicals like sulphurous acid, which can lead to acid rain and water pollution.
 Paper bags are unlikely to be used more than once, tear easily, and are made for one time usage.
-80% of all paper bags end up in landfills.
+In fact, 80% of all paper bags end up in landfills.
 Once in a landfill, they do not biodegrade because of a lack of oxygen.
 They also take up much more space by weight and volume than plastic bags do.

-Custom Green Promos offers an efficient and practical solution to the problems of disposable plastic and paper bags with our eco friendly reusable bags.
+Custom Green Promos offers an efficient and practical solution to the problems of disposable plastic and paper bags.
+The solution is our eco friendly reusable bags.
 As the consumer, you will be playing an integral part in helping to reduce the impact of plastic/paper bag waste worldwide.

 Myths: Eco Friendly Facts